jasp-stats/jaspMachineLearning/inst/help/mlRegressionNeuralNetwork.md

 ### Assumptions
 - The target variable is a continuous variable.
-- The predictor variables consist of continuous.
+- The feature variables consist of continuous.

 ### Input
 -------